 Gentle Mother, strength of women,

-The Hound falls silent and removes the knife from her throat, and Sansa gently touches his cheek, feeling a wetness that was blood and a wetness that was not blood (tears).
+The Hound falls silent and removes the dagger from her throat, and Sansa gently touches his cheek, feeling a wetness that was blood and a wetness that was not blood (tears).
 Shortly thereafter he gets up, rips off his bloody white cloak, and leaves.
 Sansa shakes out the torn and bloody cloak, and huddles beneath it, shivering.
 Ser Dontos Hollard eventually comes to tell her the battle is won and the the city is saved.

 A Storm of Swords

 Sansa comes to remember this scenario slightly differently, remembering that Sandor Clegane also kissed her.

 Sansa remembers the (un)kiss:

 Megga couldn't sing, but she was mad to be kissed.
 She and Alla played a kissing game sometimes, she confessed, but it wasn't the same as kissing a man, much less a king.
 Sansa wondered what Megga would think about kissing the Hound, as she had.
 He'd come to her the night of the battle stinking of wine and blood.
 He kissed me and threatened to kill me, and made me sing him a song.

-In contrast, as he lies dying, Sandor thinks of the song Sansa had sung to him and tells Arya Stark:
+In contrast, as he lies dying, Sandor thinks of the song Sansa had sung to him but does not mention a kiss.
+He tells Arya Stark:

 Feast for Crows